 src directory and bundle everything together for us, turning it into

 package-lock.json: This file will automatically be generated for us when we install our dependencies.
 It includes an exact list of all the packages that are currently installed.
 This list will differ from the more general list in

 package.json, as many of the dependencies we'll use rely on yet other dependencies which will automatically be installed for us.

 webpack.config.js: This will hold our webpack configuration, providing specific instructions on how webpack should process and bundle our source code.
 This includes processes like minifying code to make it smaller and concatenating files together into one single file.

 node_modules: This directory contains all the dependencies our project needs.
 It is automatically generated for us and we should never edit anything in it, though sometimes we may need to delete this directory and rebuild it if we are having issues with our environment.

-.gitignore: This will include all the files that we don't ever want to push to GitHub.
+.gitignore: This will include all the files that we don't ever want to push to GitHub, which include automatically generated files and files with sensitive information (like passwords).
 Since we'll automatically generate some of our files, there's no reason for those generated files to be in GitHub.
 Other developers can clone our project and automatically generate those files, too.

 README.md: Our projects should always include a README.
-It becomes even more important once we start using an environment because we need to provide exact instructions for other developers to automatically set up the same environment when they clone our projects.
+It becomes even more important once we start using an environment because we need to provide exact instructions for other developers about how to set up the same environment when they clone our projects.

 In the next lesson, we'll actually start building out our environment further — starting with creating a